Validating Quantum State Preparation Programs (Extended Version): Evaluation: Applicativity via Case Studies

 \subsubsection{Repeat-until-success Programs.}

-We then examine the class of repeat-until-success programs, using the strategy exactly demonstrated in \Cref{sec:rand-testing}.
+We then examine the class of repeat-until-success programs, using the strategy in \Cref{sec:rand-testing}.
 We show the Hamming weight and the distinct element state preparation program validation below.

-\myparagraph{Hamming Weights State Preparation} The quantum clique finding algorithm \cite{10.5555/2011430.2011431} requires the state preparation of a $k$-th Hamming weight superposition state, i.e., we prepare a state $\varphi_3=\frac{1}{\sqrt{N}}\sum_j^N \aket{c_j}{n}$, with the number of $1$'s bit in $c_j$ is $k$.
-Assuming that $\varphi_3$ is a length $n$ qubit state, $\varphi_3$ has $N$ different basis-kets, with $N= $.
+\textbf{\textit{Hamming Weights State Preparation.}} Some algorithms \cite{10.5555/2011430.2011431} require a $k$-th Hamming weight superposition state preparation, i.e., we prepare a state $\varphi_5=\frac{1}{\sqrt{N}}\sum_j^N \aket{c_j}{n}$, with the number of $1$'s bit in $c_j$ is $k$.
+Assuming that $\varphi_5$ is a length $n$ qubit state, $\varphi_5$ has $N$ different basis-kets, with $N= $.

 {

 }